 Each Fund will redeem all full and fractional shares of the Fund upon request on any business day at the applicable net asset value determined after a redemption request has been received in good order.
 A purchase, exchange or redemption order is in "good order" when the Fund or its agent (financial intermediary or plan sponsor, if applicable), receives all required information, including properly completed and signed documents.
 Shareholders liquidating their holdings will receive upon redemption all dividends reinvested through the date of redemption.
 If notice of redemption is received on any business day, the redemption will be effective on the date of receipt.
 Payment will ordinarily be made on the next business day, and otherwise within no more than seven calendar days from the date of redemption.
 If notice of a redemption request is received on a day that is not a business day, the redemption notice will be deemed received as of the next business day.
-If notice of a redemption request is received on a business day, but after the close of regularly scheduled trading on the NYSE (normally, 4 p.m.
-Eastern time), the redemption notice will be deemed received as of the next business day.
-The value of shares at the time of redemption may be more or less than the shareholder's cost.
+If notice of a redemption nequest is received on a business day.
+The value of shares at the time of redemption notice will be deemed received as of the next business day.
+The value of shares at the time of redemption notice will be deemed received as of the next business day.
+The value